Amos47/2400/Chapter4/Ch04_Basics.md

 ![The alignment trap](https://raw.githubusercontent.com/robertriordan/2400/master/Images/align_trap.png)

+There is a wealth of information in Figure MWSF.
+Examining first the two axes, we see *alignment* on the vertical, and *effectiveness* on the horizontal.

 My notion of circularity.
 There's no other *service function* that also can generate revenue AND implement strategy.
 IT alignment infographic.

 Must discuss strategic alignment here - promised in Chapter 2.